Pará: Demographics

-According to the IBGE of 2007, there were 7,136,000 people residing in the state.
+According to the IBGE of 2022, there were 8,120,131 people residing in the state.
 The population density was 6.52 PD/km2.
 Urbanization: 75.2% (2006); Population growth: 2.5% (1991–2000); Houses: 1,754,000 (2006).

-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 4,988,000 Brown (Multiracial) people (69.9%), 1,641,000 White people (23.0%), 470,000 Black people (6.6%), 35,000 Asian or Amerindian people (0.5%).
+The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 5,673,446 Brown (Multiracial) people (69.9%), 1,570,281 White people (19.3%), 793,621 Black people (9.8%), 69,180 Amerindian people (0.9%), 12,432 Asian people (0.2%).

 Ethnic groups

-The majority of the population is mixed, due to the large indigenous population and, to a lesser amount, those with African ancestry.
-In the last IBGE census (2010), 817,000 Brazilians classified themselves as indigenous, about 0.26% percent of the country's population.

 Pará has attracted numerous Portuguese, Spanish, and Japanese immigrants.
 They have told their stories in a permanent space, the "Room Vicente Salles" of the "Memorial of the People", in Belém.
 The Portuguese colonists were followed by Spaniards fleeing wars and social unrest due to political disputes in the Iberian Peninsula.
 The Japanese have become established in agrarian communities, settling in towns such as Tomé-Açu.

 Portuguese explorers and missionaries settled in the state in the 17th century.
 In January 1616, the Portuguese captain, Francisco Caldeira Castelo Branco began the occupation of the land, founding the Fort of the Nativity, nucleus of the future state capital.
 Portuguese religious missions were used to establish settlements between here and the Fort St. Louis of Maranhão.
 Most settlers sailed up the Amazon River as travel overland was extremely arduous.
 The Portuguese were the first to arrive in Pará, leaving contributions ranging from cuisine to architecture.

 The first Japanese immigrants who settled in the Amazon left the Port of Kobe in Japan, on July 24, 1926, and reached the city of Tomé-Açu, on 22 September of that year, with stops in Rio de Janeiro and Belém.

 The Japanese introduced crops such as jute and black pepper in the 1930s; jute was so successful that it drove a boom in the regional economy.
 In the 1970s, Japanese farmers introduced cultivation of Hawaiian papaya and melon, for which there is international demand.
 The third largest ethnic Japanese community in Brazil is in Pará, with about 13,000 inhabitants (surpassed only by settlements in the states of São Paulo and Paraná).
 They live mainly in the cities of Tomé-Açu, Santa Izabel do Pará, and Castanhal.